 Both 1Password and LastPass offer the option to auto-generate strong random passwords for your services.
 We highly recommend that you take the time to use this feature, especially for your most sensitive credentials.
 While password managers can save you a lot of trouble, they can’t protect you if the service itself is compromised.
 In these cases, it’s helpful to have a strong, unique password.
 You can access this function from the browser extensions or the mobile apps of the two password managers.
-We found LastPass’ implementation a bit more intuitive.
+We found LastPass’s implementation a bit more intuitive.

 LastPass lets you share credentials with another user, which can be useful for sharing those Netflix accounts or even for business purposes.
 This is on the free plan; upgrading to LastPass Premium gives you the ability to share passwords with multiple users at a time.
 1Password also offers password sharing via its “guest” functionality.

-1Password’s vaults feature can be used to separate work and personal accounts, and manage them accordingly.
+1Password’s vaults can be used to separate work and personal accounts and manage them accordingly.
 If you’re worried about your privacy during travel, you can use 1Password’s Travel Mode.
-This removes vaults from your phones or PCs unless you marked them as Safe for Travel.
+This would remove vaults from your phones or PCs unless you marked them as Safe for Travel.
 This is to avoid giving prying eyes access to your sensitive information during border searches.

 Finally, for the most seamless login experience, you’ll want to pick up LastPass, which offers an auto-login function.
 Just go to the website you want, and LastPass will fill in your credentials and log you in automatically.
 Nifty.